 After his stunt, Kirk Jones was offered a position with a Texas circus as a "the world's greatest stuntman," making lots of money talking about his triumphant trip over Niagara Falls with nothing except his clothes as protection.

-For more information on Niagara daredevils and other crazy stuff, check out the links on the next page.
+For more information on Niagara daredevils and other crazy stuff, check out the links below.

 More Great Links